Hnency11/-HTTP-metadata/README.md

 A FastAPI-based service that collects and stores HTTP metadata (headers, cookies, page source) for URLs using MongoDB.

-## Features

-- **POST /collect**: Submit a URL to collect its metadata
-- **GET /metadata**: Retrieve stored metadata or trigger collection if not available
-- Asynchronous metadata collection using background tasks
-- MongoDB storage with automatic indexing
-- Docker Compose setup for easy deployment
-- Comprehensive test suite using pytest

 ## Technical Stack

 - **Framework**: FastAPI
 - **Database**: MongoDB
 - **Infrastructure**: Docker Compose
 - **HTTP Client**: httpx
-- **Testing**: pytest

 ## Prerequisites